 “We thought, well, an organisation like this might be sort of what we need.
 And it turned out to be exactly the case,” Robert explains.

 From the moment they connected with Wesley Mission, their burdens became lighter.

 “It was a great relief,” Christine says.
 “We didn’t have to explain much.
 They were on top of it, so they knew exactly what we were talking about.
 They knew what we needed.”

 Roberts adds, “The people weren’t judgmental.
 They were just trying to help and find a solution.”

 Initially Christine and Robert engaged with Wesley Financially Counselling due to their son’s outstanding debt to creditors.
-But it was quickly identified they also needed legal support.

-And the doors have flung wide open.
 Since seeking support from Wesley Mission, Grant has come to table and is working alongside Wesley Mission to navigate through his challenging financial debt.

 “He was prepared to go through all his expenses and work through a plan to help him make some repayments to various creditors.
 I’ve been trying to get him to do for a couple of years,” Robert says. “

 “But it was impossible to get him to sit down and do it.
 Whereas with Wesley Mission, the caring way they went about it made it much easier.”